WSU-kduncan/cs3900-autobody-4/Agile-MVP-CoreFeatures.md

 ## Risks and Mitigations

-> Identify potential risks associated with MVP development and launch.

 - One potential risk is having too many features and going out of scope for this application which would overcomplicate things and delay the release.

 - Focusing on the speed of completion rather than the quality, leaving for problems in the future.